evotools/CattleGraphGenomePaper/vcf_processing/SV_SPECIFIC/README.md

 cat sample{1..2}.SV.noTranslocations.bed | bedtools sort -i - > INTERSECT_BN_ASM/OMregions.bed
 ```

-To extract the bed files
+# Processing the VCF files

 Withing each folder there should be a subfolder with the sample name containing a vcf for each sample.
 Files will then be listed in different text lists that will be used as input for the different analyses.